So you’re wondering how to start a property management company?

 At this point, be sure to include all the required disclosures and addendums, such as state-specific lease agreements.
 Unfortunately, most beginner landlords and property managers underestimate the significance of having a solid lease agreement.

 The lease agreement is the first document a judge will ask for when legal disputes between tenants and landlords or property managers arise.
 You can find state-specific lease agreement packages, a variety of screening services, and a free rental application for your business at EZ Landlord Forms.

 7. Property Management

-One way to achieve this is to have an effective incentive program.
-According to research, results show that offering incentives to tenants can help reduce turn over and help keep residents happy.
+One way to achieve this is as a property manager to have an effective incentive program.
+According to research, offering incentives to tenants can help reduce turn over and also keep residents happy.
 As a property manager, you can offer incentives in the form of reward points for jobs and other good deeds by tenants.

 Since you’ll be dealing with repairs and maintenance on a regular basis, you’ll need to have several contractors as a property manager.
 You can find competent yet affordable contractors through the contacts you made while starting your property management company.
 Strive to establish close, long-term relationships with high-quality contractors for the success of your business.